 If you like to carry your bag on one shoulder while walking (as opposed to cross-body), this may not be the best choice for you.
 The Stash is optimized for commuters that prefer a more traditional messenger design intended to hug the back snugly while zipping through town on a bike or a scooter.
 The tapered shape also isn't as conducive to sitting upright when set down on the ground.
 Because there's no velcro, you will have to commit to clipping the magnetic buckles every time to keep the front flap secure (though you won't have to make a loud ripping sound every time you want to get inside).
 All of that aside, if you value durability and weather resistance in a bike-friendly design that provides some of the best protection for your electronics, then this is the bag for you.

 There are a couple of drawbacks to this otherwise well-designed bag.
 For starters, the Monty does not have a padded laptop compartment; you can use a laptop case, but then you will need to store your computer in the main compartment of the bag.
 The cargo pockets are the perfect size for a mini U-lock, but the flap is too tight for a perfect seal over the lock (we used an old mini ABUS U-lock), causing the flap to close asymmetrically over the top.
 Not a deal-breaker, but a little clunky for an otherwise flawless bag.
-The shoulder strap is not also ambidextrous, which is a bummer for left-handed folks.
-Finally, if you are a person who craves abundant pockets for organizing an array of gear, the Monty offers fewer pockets than other packs.
-However, for the minimally-minded bike commuter who wants exceptional craftsmanship and a durable weatherproof messenger bag, this U.S.-made beauty is hard to beat.
+We wish the shoulder strap was ambidextrous, but it's designed for right-handed folks.
+Finally, the Monty is a bit short on organizational features and pockets compared to some of the other bags we tested.
+Regardless, this made-in-the-USA bag is perfect for the minimalist bike commuter seeking a durably crafted and weatherproof messenger bag.

 Peak Design is a company that prides itself on designing user-friendly products for carrying camera equipment and electronics with ease.
-The Everyday Messenger is no exception to this objective, in that it is a feature-rich bag with ambidextrous carry that provides great organization for camera equipment and other electronics.
-It is weather-resistant, (though not as waterproof as other bags in our review), mounts easily onto the trolley handle of wheeled luggage for travel, and sits upright for easy access to your gear.
+The Everyday Messenger is no exception.
+This feature-rich bag has ambidextrous carrying capacities and provides great organization for camera equipment and other electronics.
+It is weather-resistant (though not waterproof), mounts easily onto the trolley handle of wheeled luggage for travel, and sits upright for easy access to your gear.
 For the right person or photographer, this bag is an exceptional option.

 Analysis and Test Results